Azizah-Giwa/TikTok-Project/README.md

 I know that videos by banned authors and those under review tend to get far more views, likes, and shares than videos by non-banned authors.
 However, when a video does get viewed, its engagement rate is less related to author ban status and more related to its claim status.
 Also, I know that claim videos have a higher view rate than opinion videos, but this tells me that claim videos also have a higher rate of likes on average, so they are more favorably received as well.
 Furthermore, they receive more engagement via comments and shares than opinion videos.

 Note that for claim videos, banned authors have slightly higher likes/view and shares/view rates than active authors or those under review.
 However, for opinion videos, active authors and those under review both get higher engagement rates than banned authors in all categories.

+Following the initial data analysis, I have summarised the key insights from the dataset as follows:

+- Of the 19,382 samples in this dataset, just under 50% are claims—9,608 of them.
+- Engagement level is strongly correlated with claim status.
+This should be a focus of further inquiry.
+- Videos with banned authors have significantly higher engagement than videos with active authors.
+Videos with authors under review fall between these two categories in terms of engagement levels.